CVI-SZU/UniTSFace/README.md

 ## Introduction

-**This is the official PyTorch implementation of the ICCV 2023 paper.**
+**This is the official PyTorch implementation of the NeurIPS 2023 paper.**

 [UniTSFace: Unified Threshold Integrated Sample-to-Sample Loss for Face Recognition.pdf]()